0xSmartCrypto/ScalpPal/frontend/README.md

 # Work in progress

-- [x] get the price of LUNA 5 mins ago
+- [x] get the price of LUNA 30s ago
-- [x] if current price > price 5 mins ago, swap LUNA to UST
+- [x] if current price > price 30s ago, swap LUNA to UST
 - [x] else swap UST to LUNA
 - [x] calculate profit
 - [x] recommend swap only if price is favorable